Jewels creating batik fabric in Accra

 Health

-Compression socks- Depending on where you’re flying from, getting to Ghana may be 6+hour flight or more.
+• Compression socks: Depending on where you’re flying from, getting to Ghana may be a 6+ hour flight or more.
 Compression socks help reduce swelling and the risk of blood clots developing during long flights.

-DEET- based insect repellent: A number of diseases in Ghana are spread through bugs like mosquitoes, fleas, or ticks.
-You can reduce your risk of getting bite with insect repellent.
+• DEET-based insect repellent: In Ghana, a number of diseases are spread through bugs like mosquitoes, fleas, or ticks.
+Using insect repellent can reduce your risk of getting bitten.

-Sunscreen with SPF: Protect your skin from the the sun with sunscreen with a SPF of at least 15.
-Apply the sunscreen first and then the DEET on top of it.
+• Sunscreen with SPF: Protect your skin from the sun with sunscreen with an SPF of at least 50.
+Apply the sunscreen first, then the DEET on top of it.

 Ghana Currency

 Ghana’s currency is the Ghanaian Cedi.
 At the time of publication, the exchange rate was 1 USD to 5.40 GHS.
-I exchanged $100 at the airport to get started on the trip and I later exchanged money at the Kempiski Hotel.
-It’s always good to have cash because not all restaurants/vendors accept debit and credit cards.
-There are also ATMs widely available in Accra if you choose to withdraw money that way.
+I exchanged $100 at the airport to start the trip and later exchanged money at the Kempiski Hotel.
+It’s always good to have cash because not all restaurants and vendors accept debit and credit cards.
+ATMs are also widely available in Accra.

 Internet Access